SIMONNNNNNNNNN/G-Hack/README.md

 5. Specify database related information in application/config/database.php, details could be found [here](https://www.codeigniter.com/user_guide/database/configuration.html).
 Note that database driver should be PDO.
 6. Execute sql scripts under directory **database_script** in PostgreSQL, which creates database schemas.
 7. There are two **.htaccess** files, just place them in the same directory.
 Otherwise, it may cause file permission errors.
-8. For those files in this repo that existing in CodeIgniter, just overwrite them.
+8. For those files in this repo that exist in CodeIgniter, just overwrite them.
-9. Composer info coming soon.
+9. Composer was used to install third party libraries (contents of application/vendor folder).
+Third party libraries are:
+- Google/API Client for Google sign-in and registration.
+- Cebe/Markdown for parsing competitors' project information that was styled using Markdown.
+To install and update the libraries, Composer should be installed either globally on the server or locally in the Application folder.
+Composer installation instructions can be found at [Composer]()
+For simplicity, just run the following commands (for global installation) in the command line interface on the server:
+`sudo curl -sS https://getcomposer.org/installer | sudo php` `sudo mv composer.phar /usr/local/bin/composer`
+`sudo ln -s /usr/local/bin/composer /usr/bin/composer`
+To then install the third party libraries run the following command when inside the application folder where composer.json file is present:
+`composer install`

 ## Database